John A. Bennett: Execution

 After his sentence was stayed two times by lower courts, the U.S. District Court in Kansas overturned the rulings on appeal in 1960.
-On February 27, 1961, the newly appointed Secretary of the Army Elvis Jacob Stahr Jr. ordered that the sentence should be carried out.
+On February 27, 1961, the newly appointed Secretary of the Army Elvis Jacob Stahr Jr. ordered that the sentence be carried out.
 Days before Bennett's scheduled execution, Gertrude and her parents wrote to President John F. Kennedy, asking for clemency for Bennett.
 Her father expressed pity for his parents, while her mother said that while her daughter had been "ruined physically and mentally for her entire life," she would not object to a commutation since Bennett's execution would not change anything.
 Gertrude, now 17, herself said that she consented to clemency since Bennett's execution would not reverse her trauma.
 She did, however, ask that Bennett never be allowed to return to Europe if he was ever released from prison.

 Bennett also wrote to Kennedy, asking for clemency since the girl did not die.
-Kennedy took no action on the appeals and let Eisenhower's death warrant stand.
-Bennett was hanged at United States Disciplinary Barracks at Fort Leavenworth, Kansas on April 13, 1961.
-His last meal consisted of cocktail sauce, hot rolls, cake, peaches, milk and coffee.
+Preoccupied with the planning of the upcoming Bay of Pigs Invasion in Cuba, Kennedy took no action on the appeals and let Eisenhower's death warrant stand.
+Bennett was hanged at United States Disciplinary Barracks at Fort Leavenworth, Kansas on April 13, 1961, three days after his 25th birthday.
+His last meal consisted of shrimp with cocktail sauce, hot rolls, cake, peaches, milk and coffee.
 Asked if he wanted to make a final statement, Bennett said, "Yes.
 I wish to take this last opportunity to thank you and each member of the staff for all you have done in my behalf."
 As he walked to the gallows, he said "pray for me".
 Bennett remains the last person to be executed following a United States Armed Forces court-martial.